Skip to content

 6. Secure Data Deletion

-• Active systems and databases.
+• Active systems and databases

-• Logs and data lakes.
+• Logs and data lakes

-• Replicated or cached environments.
+• Replicated or cached environments

-• Backups, following backup lifecycle policies (see section 8).
+• Backups, following backup lifecycle policies (see Section 8)

-• The vendor shall ensure data is not recoverable post-deletion.
+Synthetic Users ensures data is not recoverable post-deletion.

 7. Deletion Timeline

-• All valid data deletion requests must be completed within 30 calendar days, unless legal or regulatory requirements specify otherwise.
+All valid data deletion requests are completed within 30 calendar days, unless legal or regulatory requirements specify otherwise.
+The requester receives notification of completion or justification for any delays.

 8. Backup and Archived Data

-• The vendor shall ensure that personal data in backup or archived systems is either:
+Personal data in backup or archived systems is either:

 • Deleted immediately upon restoration, or

-• Automatically purged during the next scheduled backup rotation (maximum retention: 90 days).
+• Automatically purged during the next scheduled backup rotation (maximum retention: 90 days)

 9. Third-Party Processors